frontenddogma/web-development-glossary/manuscript/r.md

 Router
 : For applications, a library that decides what web page is presented by a given URL.
 This middleware module is used for all URL functions, as these are given a path to a file that is rendered to open the next page.&nbsp;[‡](#m-router)
 : For networks, a networking device that forwards data packets between computer networks.
 Routers perform the traffic directing functions on the Internet.
 Data sent through the Internet, such as a web page or email, is in the form of data packets.
-A packet is typically forwarded from one router to another router through the networks that constitute an inter-network (e.g. the Internet) until it reaches its destination node.&nbsp;[†](#w-router)
+A packet is typically forwarded from one router to another router through the networks that constitute an inter-network (e.g., the Internet) until it reaches its destination node.&nbsp;[†](#w-router)

 Routine
 : A sequence of program instructions that performs a specific task, packaged as a unit.
 This unit can then be used in programs wherever that particular task should be performed.&nbsp;[†](#w-subroutine)